China, ROK eye for improvement of ties

 This year marks the 25th anniversary of the China-ROK diplomatic relations.
 The ROK hopes to use the opportunity to strengthen communication and coordination with China, Lim said.

-Lim, who used to be the chief ROK delegate to the six-party talks, is visiting Beijing to co-chair the eighth high-level strategic dialogue between China and ROK foreign ministries with Chinese Vice Foreign Minister Zhang Yesui.
+Lim, who used to be the chief ROK delegate to the six-party talks, on Tuesday co-chaired the eighth high-level strategic dialogue between China and ROK foreign ministries with Chinese Vice Foreign Minister Zhang Yesui.

-According to Foreign Ministry spokesperson Geng Shuang, the two sides will discuss the bilateral relations, the situation on the Korean Peninsula, and other issues of common concern.
+During the dialogue, the two sides exchanged views on bilateral relations and the situation on the Korean Peninsula.

+The two sides agreed to further enhance communication, expand cooperation and properly tackle with their differences, in a bid to promote the healthy and stable development of China-ROK relations.